lidorY/RayTracer/README.md

 This code requires `<Windows.h>` header file! --> Windows only.

-Run in CMD console in the source folder:
+Run those commands in a CMD console inside the source folder:
 ```bat
 mkdir build
 cd build